alexisdougha/goat-pep/README.md

 # goat-pep
-A repository to convert and navigate between XYZ files for quantum chemistry calculations and PDB files for peptides.
+A repository to convert and navigate between XYZ files for quantum chemistry calculations and PDB files suitable for peptides.

 You can prepare input files for Orca 6 to run a conformer search with GOAT.
 Check the Orca doc [here](https://www.faccts.de/docs/orca/6.0/tutorials/prop/goat.html) and the paper about GOAT [here](https://onlinelibrary.wiley.com/doi/10.1002/anie.202500393).